 David Carbonara is the composer of the critically acclaimed series Mad Men, winner of multiple awards including three Golden Globes and four consecutive Emmys for Outstanding Drama Series, and multiply album releases.
-Recent releases include the album “Back to One” which includes singles: “Blues Orbit”, “Selling Me On…”; and the popular “Bossa Sixteen”.
+His latest release is “Axiom of Choice” which includes the singles “Inverse Probability”, “Non-Constant Function” and “The Undefined and Indeterminate”.

 Also internationally, he scored two French produced films for director Amos Kolleck; “Queenie in Love” and “Fast Food, Fast Woman” which premiered at the 2000 Cannes Film Festival; and “Amélia” for Brazilian director Ana Carolina.
 Additional film credits include David O. Russell’s critically acclaimed “Spanking the Monkey”, and James Ryan’s award-winning “The Young Girl and the Monsoon”.

 Other Television work includes another Matthew Weiner (Mad Men) collaboration for Amazon Prime’s “The Romanoffs”, as well as the mini-series, “The Secret Life of Marilyn Monroe” and the CBS series, “Vegas,” starring Dennis Quaid and Michael Chiklis for producers Nicholas Pileggi and James Mangold.
 Also Carbonara scored the TV pilot “Elizabeth Street” in 2000 for executive producer Martin Scorsese and director Miguel Arteta, and composed music for theater productions at the Atlantic Theater Company, Playwright’s Horizon in New York City; and The American Repertory Theatre in Cambridge.